Jump to Camino Portugués Stages

 The Variante Espiritual Unique WaymarksThe Variante Espiritual Unique Waymarks

-How Many Days Does it Take to Walk the Variante Espiritual?
 The usual time taken to walk the 45 kilometers of the Spiritual Variant, is 2-3 days, plus the 2- hour boat ride.
 Click here to jump to our staging recommendations.

-When is the Best Time to Walk the Variante Espiritual Camino Portugués?
 The spring and fall are the best times to walk a Camino because the weather is more pleasant with warm days and cool nights.
 However, you never really know what future weather situations will bring!

 The best way to predict what type of weather you will have is by going to Weather Spark for past climate averages.
 Just change the city name to "Combarro" or "Pontevedra" to see the normal weather averages for these towns along the route.
-Choose your month according to this informationa and your preferences.
+Choose your month according to this information and your preferences.

-How Busy is the Spiritual Variant of the Portuguese Way?
 The Pilgrim's Office in Santiago does not separately track the numbers of pilgrims on the Variante.
-However, the Portuguese Way is the second most popular Camino with over 170,000 pilgrims receiving Compostelas in 2024 after completeing one of the many routes from Portugal.
+However, the Portuguese Way is the second most popular Camino with over 170,000 pilgrims receiving Compostelas in 2024 after completing one of the many routes from Portugal.
 Click here for the pilgrim's office link for its statistics.

-Because all the Portugese routes converge in Redondela, just before the beginning of the Spiritual Variant in Pontevedra, that's a lot of potential pilgrims making choices to take the variant!
-The worst pinch point for accommodation is in Armenteira, so my advice is to book as early as possible.
+The worst choke point for accommodation is in Armenteira, so my advice is to book as early as possible.
 Click here for the Booking.com Armenteira accommodations if you prefer a hotel/casa rural.
 There are two albergues in town, both are private and accept reservations, the Albergue de Peregrinos de Armenteira, and the Albergue Armenteira SL (+34 666 22 54 61).
 There is also the highly favored, ancient Cistercian monastery, the Monasterio de Armenteira.
 Good luck!

 Also according these statistics, for all Caminos, May through September are the busiest months of the year by far, with August as the busiest, followed by September, then May.

-Do you have to take a boat on the Variante Espiritual?
 No, of course not.
-You can walk this stage, just jump to my maps section to see how.
-At 30€ per person, this may be a budget constraint, see the next section.
-However, the boat ride is the highlight of this route and is the "Spiritual" part of the Spiritual Variante.
+You can walk this stage: just jump to my maps section to see how.
+At 30€ per person, the boat ride may be a budget constraint (see the next section).
+However, it is the highlight of this route and is the "Spiritual" part of the Spiritual Variante.
 Click to jump to the explanation!

-How Much Will it Cost Per Person, Per Day for the Variante Espiritual?
-Traveling in Spain is much cheaper than other European destinations.
-According to some 2025 polls, a few pilgrims can get buy on less than 20€/day, but the highest percentage of pilgrims spend about 40-50€/day.
+Traveling in Spain is more affordable than other European destinations.
+Some pilgrims get by on less than 20€/day, but most pilgrims spend an average of about 40-50€/day.

-What is the Best Packing List for this Portuguese Variante?
 I get asked this question frequently, so here is my suggested packing list.
 This list is a great place to start and can be altered for your specific needs.

 Maps and Stats of the Variante Espiritual